jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 Some notes about this code:
 - Only works for types with a public constructor accepting a single `Guid`.
 - Delegates are cached for performance.
+- The `IdFactory` delegate returns an object, so if you construct a `struct` type it will still be boxed.

 ## Benchmarking the Approaches